 Timothy J. Pawlenty

-Mr. Pawlenty is president and CEO of Financial Services Roundtable, a Washington, D.C.-based industry advocacy group.
-He served as Governor of the State of Minnesota for two terms (2003-2011).
-As Minnesota’s Chief Executive Officer, Mr. Pawlenty represented the interests of 5.2 million citizens and was responsible for a $50 billion biennial budget, 30,000 employees and 30 agencies and departments.
-His work as governor included business development efforts on behalf of Minnesota’s diverse businesses, including the promotion of international business opportunities through trade missions to nine countries.
-As governor he was responsible for disaster preparedness and response, appointment of Judges and support of Minnesota’s nationally recognized National Guard troops as Commander-In-Chief.
-As Chair of the State Board of Investment, Mr. Pawlenty provided oversight of $60 billion in investments.
-The public policy initiatives he proposed and implemented in education, health care and energy were widely viewed as among the most innovative and impactful in the nation.
-He received Presidential appointments to serve on the Advisory Council on Historic Preservation (2003-2006) and the National Infrastructure Advisory Committee (2006-2010).
-He served as Chair of the National Governor’s Association (2007-2008), Chair of the Education Commission of the States (2008-2010), and Chair of the Midwest Governor’s Association (2006-2007.)
-From 1986 to 2000 Mr. Pawlenty practiced law in the areas of criminal prosecution, civil litigation and appeals.
+As Chair of the State Board of Investment, Mr. Pawlenty provided oversight for over $60 billion in investments.
+His education, health care and energy initiatives were widely viewed as among the most innovative in the nation.
+He served as Chair of the National Governor’s Association (2007-2008), Chair of the Education Commission of the States (2008-2010), and Chair of the Midwest Governor’s Association (2006-2007).
+From 1986 to 2000, Mr. Pawlenty practiced law in the areas of criminal prosecution, civil litigation and appeals.
 He also served as Vice President of Corporate Development for Wizmo, an early stage technology services company.
-Mr. Pawlenty currently or previously served as a member of the board of directors of Digital River, Miromatrix Medical, Tiburon, Inmar, Red Prairie, NewTel Europe, LLC and Stratika.
-Mr. Pawlenty served in the Minnesota House of Representatives (1993-2003) where he was elected Majority Leader by his colleagues (January 1999-January 2003).
-He received a B.A. from the University of Minnesota, Phi Beta Kappa and Phi Kappa Phi honors, and a J.D. from the University of Minnesota Law School.
+He has served as a board member for numerous companies, including: Digital River, JDA, Smart Sand, ConvergeOne, Miromatrix, Inmar, and Tiburon.
+Mr. Pawlenty served in the Minnesota House of Representatives (1993-2003) where he was elected Majority Leader by his colleagues (1999-2003).
+He received a B.A. from the University of Minnesota with Phi Beta Kappa and Phi Kappa Phi honors.
+He received his J.D. from the University of Minnesota Law School.

 Walter L. Sembrowich, Ph.D.